Bancha/Bancha/README.md

 Supports
 --------
-*   CakePHP 2
+*   CakePHP 2.1.0 till latest
-*   ExtJS 4
+*   ExtJS 4.0.7 till latest
-*   Sencha Touch 2
+*   Sencha Touch 2.0.1.1 till latest

 Licensing
 --------

-Bancha is dual-licensed both commercially and under the open source GPL v3, just like Ext JS.
+Bancha comes in two flavors.
+We have an open source version of Bancha Basic and commercial version Bancha Pro.
 For complete details see the [Bancha Licensing Overview](http://banchaproject.com/licensing.html).
 To purchase a commercial license or premium support please visit the [Bancha Store](http://banchaproject.com/store.html).

-**Please note that if you use Extensible under the free GPL license, then your project must also be open source and must adhere to the rules of the [GPL](gpl-v3.txt).
+**Please note that if you use Bancha Basic under the free GPL license, then your project must also be open source and must adhere to the rules of the [GPL](gpl-v3.txt).
 If your project is commercial and/or closed source, a [commercial license](http://banchaproject.com/store.html) is required.**

 [View GPL v3 license terms](gpl-v3.txt)